simpledotorg/simple-server/README.md

 #### Workers

 We use [sidekiq](https://github.com/mperham/sidekiq) to run async tasks.
-To run, first make sure you've done the normal dev setup, then start redis:
+To run them locally you need to start redis:

 ```bash
 redis-server -v